Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Image credit: Three Five Two

-Time management is difficult in college.
-TikTok, Snapchat, the new season of a coveted show, texts, and phone calls from friends and family are a few of the many major distractions that are hard to shake.
-The Marinara Timer is a free website presenting three “flavors” or types of timers: the Pomodoro Timer, Custom Timer and Kitchen Timer.
+Time management can be difficult in college.
+TikTok, Snapchat, the new season of a coveted show, texts, and phone calls are a few of the many distractions that are hard to shake.
+The Marinara Timer is a free website presenting three “flavors” or types of timers: the Pomodoro Timer, Custom Timer, and Kitchen Timer.

-The Pomodoro Timer follows a 25-minute work cycle with five to 15-minute breaks, and the Kitchen Timer is your standard, run-of-the-mill timer.
-The Custom Timer was created for individuals who find the Pomodoro method too rigid, and it can be altered to fit each student’s needs.
+The Pomodoro Technique follows a 25-minute work cycle with five to 15-minute breaks, and the Kitchen Timer is your standard, run-of-the-mill timer.
+The Custom Timer is for individuals who find the Pomodoro method too rigid, and can be altered to fit each student’s needs.

 Using one of these timers is a simple productivity hack.
 Whether you’re working on a paper, studying for an exam, or completing a group project, you can set the time segments to match your workflow in order to reduce distractions.